ellisonleao/dotfiles/CONTENTS.md

 # On installing this project you will get

-- Homebrew
 - NeoVim
-- imagemagick
-- nginx
-- wget
 - hub
 - httpie
-- ffmpeg
-- postgresql
-- mongodb
 - Python 2 and 3 (using pyenv)
-- Homebrew Services
-- Node.js
+- Node.js (using nvm)
-- ssh-copy-id
 - speedtest-cli
 - ansiweather
 - youtube-dl
+- docker-ce

 # And the following applications

 - Google Chrome
-- Google Backup and Sync
-- Firefox Nightly
+- Firefox
-- iTerm2 Nighly
-- VLC Nightly
+- VLC
-- uTorrent
+- QBitTorrent
 - Slack
-- PS4 Remote Play
 - Spotify
-- Telegram
-- Whatsapp
-- OBM
-- Openoffice